Haleshot/AI-ML-DL-NLP-CV/Multiple_Linear_Regression/README.md

 1. Load the 50 startups dataset.
 2. Follow the steps mentioned in the theory for multiple linear regression to determine the best fitting model for this dataset.

+> [!NOTE]
-Note: Make sure to follow the instructions provided for each task and analyze the results accordingly to gain a better understanding of multiple linear regression.
+> Make sure to follow the instructions provided for each task and analyze the results accordingly to gain a better understanding of multiple linear regression.